glycojones/fletcher/README.md

 ## Example

-`python -m fletcher.lddt_cli --ref reference.pdb --queries query1.pdb query2.pdb --target_chain A --target_res 152 --distance_cutoff 15.0 --min_pairs_required 5 --lddt_thresholds 0.5 1.0 2.0 --save_results --results_dir ./results --plot`
+`python -m fletcher.lddt_cli --ref reference.pdb --query query1.pdb --target_chain A --target_res 152 --distance_cutoff 15.0 --min_pairs_required 5 --lddt_thresholds 0.5 1.0 2.0 --save_results --results_dir ./results --plot`

-This command will compute the lDDT-like scores between the reference structure and the two query structures, considering only residues within 15 Å of the target residue 152 in chain A. The top 10 matching residues will be recorded in JSON files saved in the ./results directory, and histograms of the scores will be generated.
+This command will compute the lDDT-like scores between the reference structure and the query structure, considering only residues within 15 Å of the target residue 152 in chain A. The top 10 matching residues will be recorded in JSON files saved in the ./results directory, and histograms of the scores will be generated.

 ## Output
 For each query, the results will be saved in a JSON file named `<query_name>_lddt_top_results.json` in the specified results directory.
 The JSON file will contain: